Demographics of Bulgaria: Regional differences

-As of 2017, the municipality of Nikolaevo has the highest crude birth rate with 18.6‰, followed by Tvarditsa (16.7‰) and Kaynardzha (15.7‰).
+As of 2022, the municipality of Tvarditsa has the highest crude birth rate in the country, at 18.4‰, followed by the municipalities of Yablanitsa (17.9‰) and Nikolaevo Municipality (17.2‰).
 All these municipalities have relatively large Romani populations.

-On the other hand, the municipalities of Georgi Damyanovo, Banite and Nevestino have a extremely low birth rates.
+On the other hand, the municipalities of Georgi Damyanovo, Banite and Nevestino have incredibly low birth rates.
 These municipalities are almost exclusively inhabited by ethnic Bulgarians.